hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere/README.md

 }
 ```

 # Privileges

-The post-processor uses `ovftool` and therefore needs the same privileges
+The post-processor uses `ovftool` and tneeds several privileges to be able to run `ovftool`.

-as `ovftool`.
-Rather than giving full administrator access, you can create a role
+Rather than giving full administrator access, you can create a role to give the post-processor the
-to give the post-processor the permissions necessary to run.
-Below is an example
+privileges necessary to run.

-role.
-Please note that this is a user-supplied list so there may be a few
+Below is an example role that will work.
+Please note that this is a user-supplied list so there may
-extraneous permissions that are not strictly required.
+be a few extraneous privileges that are not strictly required.

-For vSphere the role needs the following privileges:
+For vSphere, the role needs the following privileges:

-    Datastore.AllocateSpace
+- `Datastore.AllocateSpace`
-    Host.Config.AdvancedConfig
+- `Host.Config.AdvancedConfig`
-    Host.Config.NetService
+- `Host.Config.NetService`
-    Host.Config.Network
+- `Host.Config.Network`
-    Network.Assign
+- `Network.Assign`
-    System.Anonymous
+- `System.Anonymous`
-    System.Read
+- `System.Read`
-    System.View
+- `System.View`
-    VApp.Import
+- `VApp.Import`
-    VirtualMachine.Config.AddNewDisk
+- `VirtualMachine.Config.AddNewDisk`
-    VirtualMachine.Config.AdvancedConfig
+- `VirtualMachine.Config.AdvancedConfig`
-    VirtualMachine.Inventory.Delete
+- `VirtualMachine.Inventory.Delete`

-And this role must be authorized on the:
+The role must be authorized on the:

-    Cluster of the host
+- Cluster of the host.
-    The destination folder (not on Datastore, on the vSphere logical view)
+- The destination folder.
-    The network to be assigned
+- The destination datastore.
-    The destination datastore.
+- The network to be assigned.